 Binley Cycleway currently links Gosford Green on the edge of the city centre, close to Coventry University, to Binley Business Park.
 When fully complete, it will connect the city centre to University Hospital in Walsgrave.
 The section between Hospital and Tesco in Clifford Park is also complete.

 The Clifford Bridge Road section of the Binley Cycleway forms the final section of the route connecting the city centre, Binley and the University Hospital.
-We have been working on the design details and are now getting ready to start constructing the cycleway later this year.
+We have been working on the design details and are now getting ready to start constructing the cycleway in 2025.

 The Traffic Regulation Orders (TROs) and Tree Felling Notices [https://www.coventry.gov.uk/downloads/download/7925/binley-cycleway-scheme] required for the work are now live and show the design principles for the schemes you can comment on these.